ryuichiueda/slides_marp/advanced_vision/lesson8e.md

 ## Background on CLIP

 - Steps in a commonly used image recognition method
     1. Collect photos
     2. Label the objects in the photos
     3. Training
 - Problems with the above method
-- Troublesome
+    - Bothersome
     - Only labeled objects can be recognized

 <center>Is there any way to collect labeled images? </center>